 Social media provided many positive results over the years.
 People connected and reconnected.
 Nonprofit groups reached people far and wide.
 Movements for change occurred through social media.
 Fundraising reached remarkable highs and new businesses thrived through social media.

-We also see the negative side of social media with predators, bots, bullies and trolls.
-In recent years, the trolls and predatory users have become so bad that you don’t have to be on any platform very long without reading a negative comment or witness a heated exchange.
+We also see the negative side of social media with predators, bots, bullies, and trolls.
+In recent years, the trolls and predatory users have become so bad that you don’t have to be on any platform very long without reading a negative comment or witnessing a heated exchange.

 I limited my social media use a lot in the last few months and adjusted how I curate the content that I think is healthy for me to view.
 I’m not suggesting to bury your head in the sand over the events of today, but you can adjust your viewing habits so you don’t bury yourself with doom and gloom.